greenelab/deep-review/all-sections.md

 Neural Networks) [@Ohd1Q9Xw] and the incorporation of past and current state (Recurrent Neural Networks, Long Short Term Memory Networks) [@HRXii6Ni].
 This may be a particular area of opportunity for deep neural networks.
-The ability to discover relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods -- an area in which deep neural networks excel.
+The ability to recognize relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods -- an area in which deep neural networks excel.